"D'ye laugh Reader? Why e'en much good may it

 Still listening???

 "Exit bookseller.
-Enter author to play all the
+Enter author to play all the parts."

 Background

-A brief biography of Dunton to
+• A brief biography of Dunton to begin with.

-A bibliography of secondary sources on
+• A bibliography of secondary sources on Dunton.

-And, for more information on the family, visit the
+• And, for more information on the family, visit the Dunton Family Homesite.
+I cannot think of anything more appropriate than Dunton's descendants publishing on the web.

 His Works

-A chronological bibliography of Dunton's
+• A chronological bibliography of Dunton's writing.

 Almost none of Dunton's works are available in reliable modern editions with the exception of a recent edition(1999) of The Dublin Scuffle with an introduction by Andrew Carpenter.
 It is unfortunately expensive and not easily obtained.